 4 Litchfield Beach & Golf Resort

 Litchfield Beach and Golf Resort offer a truly unique experience in a truly unique setting.
 Built on a former rice plantation, this beautiful property offers guests a taste of true Southern hospitality and the South Carolina Lowcountry lifestyle.
 Enjoy oceanfront accommodations or private cottages and golf villas, all luxuriously furnished.
-Litchfield Beach offers all the amenities of a seaside resort - pools, tennis, bicycle rentals - but the main attraction is golf, with three championship courses nearby.
-Unwind after your round at the on-site Webster's Lowcountry Grill.
-Guests are minutes away from the golf courses on famed Waccamaw Golf Trail.
+Litchfield Beach offers all the amenities of a seaside resort - pools, tennis, bicycle rentals - but the main attraction is golf, with three championship courses nearby and the adjoining Litchfield Beach Country Club.
+Unwind after your round with dinner and drinks at the on-site Webster's Lowcountry Grill or a night out on the town ion nearby Pawleys Island.

 3 Marriott Resort at Grande Dunes Myrtle Beach

 Stay in the lap of luxury at the Marriott Resort at Grande Dunes.
 Featuring more than 400 elegantly furnished rooms and first-class amenities, the Marriott is made for guests with discriminating tastes.
 Relax in tropical pools by the oceanfront restaurant and bar or enjoy the full-service spa and fitness center.
 Located on the northernmost end of Myrtle Beach, guests have access to one of the most secluded stretches of beaches on the entire Grand Strand while still being close to many of the top attractions on the Grand Strand.
-The award-winning Dunes Golf & Beach Club and Grande Dunes Golf Resort are in the neighborhood.
+The world-renowned Dunes Golf and Beach & Club is only about a lonmg par-4 down the road.

 2 Marina Inn at Grande Dunes